pakrym/pipelines/pipelines.md

 ## System.IO.Pipelines

+### Partial Reads

+Besides handling the memory management, the other core pipelines feature is the ability to peek at data in the `Pipe` without actually consuming it.

+`PipeReader` has 2 core APIs `ReadAsync` and `AdvanceTo`. `ReadAsync` gets the data in the `Pipe`, `AdvanceTo` does a couple of things, it tells the `PipeReader` that these buffers are no longer required by the reader so they can be discarded (for example returned to the underlying buffer pool).

+It also allows the reader to tell the `PipeReader` "don't wake me up again until there's more data available".
+This is important for the performance of the reader as it means the reader won't be signalled until there's more data than was previously marked "observed".

 ### ReadOnlySequence\<T\>

 The `Pipe` implementation stores a linked list of buffers that get passed between the `PipeWriter` and `PipeReader`. `PipeReader.ReadAsync` exposes a `ReadOnlySequence<T>` which is a new BCL type that represents a view over one or more  segments of `ReadOnlyMemory<T>`, similar to `Span<T>` and `Memory<T>` which provide a view over arrays and strings.